MicrosoftDocs/windows-itpro-docs/windows/configuration/start/layout.md

 > [!CAUTION]
 > When you make changes to the exported layout, be aware that the XML file must adhere to an [XML schema definition (XSD)](xsd.md).

+You can edit the XML file to make any modifications to the Start layout.
+For example, you can include  `<CustomTaskbarLayoutCollection>` to include the Taskbar customization.

 If the Start layout that you export contains tiles for desktop apps or URL links, `Export-StartLayout` uses `DesktopApplicationLinkPath` in the resulting file.
 Use a text or XML editor to change `DesktopApplicationLinkPath` to `DesktopApplicationID`.
-See [Specify Start tiles](start-layout-xml-desktop.md#specify-start-tiles) for details on using the app ID in place of the link path.

-All clients that the Start layout applies to must have the apps and other shortcuts present on the local system in the same location as the source for the Start layout.

 For scripts and application tile pins to work correctly, follow these rules:

 - Executable files and scripts should be listed in `%ProgramFiles%` or wherever the installer of the app places them
 - Shortcuts that pin to Start should be placed in `%ProgramData%\Microsoft\Windows\Start Menu\Programs`
 - If you place executable files or scripts in the `%ProgramData%\Microsoft\Windows\Start Menu\Programs` folder, they don't pin to Start

+> [!NOTE]
+> All devices that you apply the Start layout to, must have the apps and other shortcuts present on the local system in the same location as the source for the Start layout.

 After you export the layout, decide whether you want to apply a *full* Start layout or a *partial* Start layout: